kerodkibatu/implore-mcp/README.md

 **Notes:**
 - Multiple choice questions that aren't answered will have `null` value
 - Free-form questions that aren't answered will have empty string value
+- Prefer using comprehensive multiple choice options for most questions to guide responses, reserving free-form for simple copy-paste values or easily answered open questions.
+The automatic "Other..." option in multiple choice provides flexibility for additional input.

 ## Use Cases